text70/dlee.github.io/index.md

 _highlights_

 I like to discover new ways to use programs and molecules.
-Organic Chemistry?
+Linux and Organic Chemistry?
 You got it!
-Linux flavors?
+More Linux flavors?
 Arch, Ubuntu, nixpkgs.
 Ask me about my com.
 ```